-The proposed street configuration would divide the WTC Site into four quadrants of unequal size (see Figures 1-2 and 1-3).
+The proposed street configuration would divide the WTC Site into four quadrants of unequal size (see Figure 1-2).
 Specifically, Fulton Street would run east-west through the WTC Site, and Greenwich Street would run north-south through the WTC Site.
-The Memorial, the Memorial Center, and cultural buildings would occupy the southwest quadrant, which is where the Twin Towers stood.
+The Memorial, museum, and cultural buildings would occupy the southwest quadrant, which is where the Twin Towers stood.
 At the northwest corner of the WTC Site would be the tallest structure in the complex, the Freedom Tower.
-The four other proposed towers would descend in height clockwise to the fifth tower on the Southern Site.
+The three other proposed towers would descend in height clockwise to the fifth tower on the Southern Site.

-This fifth tower would have ground-floor retail and would be located on the south end of the Southern Site between Cedar and Albany Streets.
-The Southern Site would be reconfigured to open Cedar Street between Greenwich and Washington Streets and close Washington Street between Liberty and Cedar Streets.
+This fifth tower would have ground-floor retail and would be located on the south end of the Southern Site.
+The plan of the Southern Site would be reconfigured to open Cedar Street between Greenwich and Washington Streets and close Washington Street between Liberty and Cedar Streets.
 This would allow the creation of a single large open space on the new block south of Liberty Street as well as the tower site between Cedar and Albany Streets.
-St. Nicholas Greek Orthodox Church would rebuild its facility in the open space not far from its previous location on September 10.
+St. Nicholas Greek Orthodox Church would be rebuilt in the open space not far from its previous location on September 10.

-The Proposed Action also provides for infrastructure and utilities to support the operations of the Project Site as a whole, including below-grade freight servicing and loading, a below-grade bus parking garage serving the Memorial, rentable storage, below-grade chiller and fan plants, a parking garage for building tenants and safety and security-related facilities.
-The bus parking may be underground on the Southern Site or possibly on the eastern portion of the WTC Site itself.
+The Proposed Action also provides for infrastructure and utilities to support the operations of the Project Site as a whole, including below-grade freight servicing and loading, a below-grade bus garage serving the Memorial, below-grade rentable storage, a parking garage for building tenants and safety and security-related facilities.
+The bus parking may be underground on the Southern Site, on Site 26, or possibly on the WTC Site itself.

-LMDC, the Port Authority, and Silverstein Properties are developing design guidelines for the commercial structures and open space that would be built under the Proposed Action.
+LMDC, the Port Authority, Silverstein Properties, and Studio Daniel Libeskind are developing design guidelines for the commercial structures that would be built under the Proposed Action.